campbell000/blog/content/articles/xenoblade-chronicles-3-review-bloat.md

 Does this sound like an open-world game to you?
 Of course not.

 The player is forced to endure this mockery of an open-world until about <text-with-tooltip :tooltip="'My memory is hazy, so this may be the wrong chapter.
-Regardless, this point is FAR into the game.'">chapter 5</text-with-tooltip>, which is when the game finally lets its guard down.
+Regardless, it takes a LONG time for the game to open up.'">Chapter 5</text-with-tooltip>, which is when the game finally lets its guard down.
 There's no more invisible walls, all of the requisite climbing skills have been learned, and levels are likely high enough to take on most overworld enemies.
 So, the game is just a slow burn, right?
 Or as anime fans like to proclaim, "bro, just complete the first few chapters, and then it gets good"?

 Well, not quite.
 The problem is that it will take most players about **40 hours** to reach chapter 5.
 Most players (like me) will likely be already burnt out from completing menial fetch quests, gathering useless materials, and mashing 'A' to skip uneventful, voiceless cutscenes.